nasa-jpl/osr-rover-code/setup/rpi.md

 The first step is to install the Ubuntu Operating System on your Raspberry Pi.

-Download Ubuntu 18.04 from [here](https://ubuntu.com/download/raspberry-pi) for your RPi version.
-Go for the 64 bit version. **Note that as of 7/30/2020, the link for 18.04 64bit for rpi4 is broken, and points to the rpi3 version.
-You can grab the correct rpi4 version from [this direct link](https://ubuntu.com/download/raspberry-pi/thank-you?version=18.04&versionPatch=.4&architecture=arm64+raspi4)**.
+We recommend installing [Ubuntu Mate](https://ubuntu-mate.org/ports/raspberry-pi/) for first timers.
+Grab the right image from the [downloads page](https://ubuntu-mate.org/download/).
+Best default is 32-bit, but if you're on an Rpi4 then you can go for 64-bit.

+Note: If you don't need a desktop, you can get the server image from ubuntu.com [here](https://ubuntu.com/download/raspberry-pi) for your RPi version.

-Follow the instructions on the download page for preparing the image for the RPi.
+Follow these instructions for preparing the image for the RPi.
 Namely:

 - Flash Ubuntu onto your microSD card.
 There are instructions for doing this on [Ubuntu](https://ubuntu.com/tutorials/create-an-ubuntu-image-for-a-raspberry-pi-on-ubuntu#1-overview), [Windows](https://ubuntu.com/tutorials/create-an-ubuntu-image-for-a-raspberry-pi-on-windows), and [Mac](https://ubuntu.com/tutorials/create-an-ubuntu-image-for-a-raspberry-pi-on-macos)
 - Attach a monitor and keyboard to the RPi (note an alternative is to use `screen`, see [here](https://elinux.org/RPi_Serial_Connection))
 - Insert the flashed SD card in the RPi
 - Power it on
+- If you're using Ubuntu Mate, you should be lead through a setup process that includes connecting to a wifi network and creating a user account.
+Just name the user "ubuntu" to make things easy.
-- Login, using "ubuntu" for the username and password
+- If you're using an ubuntu server image, login using "ubuntu" for the username and password.

-You should now be logged in to your newly minted copy of Ubuntu 18.04 server!
+You should now be logged in to your newly minted copy of Ubuntu 18.04!

+## 2 Connecting to Wifi and enabling SSH (Ubuntu server only)

 You probably will also want to connect to your newly configured RPi remotely over ssh, rather than having to using a separate monitor every time.
 Follow these steps.